-Counselling at Bayside Psychotherapy is a collaboration between client and therapist to create a more positive and realistic self appraisal.
+Counselling at Bayside Psychotherapy is a collaboration between client and therapist to create a more positive and realistic self-appraisal.
 We don’t believe in a one-size-fits-all solution.
 After a thorough assessment, our practitioners will tailor a customised program to suit your individual needs, drawing from our extensive range of methodologies.
 Your therapist will consult with you regularly as your treatment progresses and make adjustments if indicated.
-Although your therapist do their best to help you resolve your issues, full commitment to the process on the part of clients is essential.
+Although your therapist does their best to help you resolve your issues, full commitment to the process on the part of clients is essential.

-We also recommend our targeted self hypnosis MP3 recording for self esteem as an effective complement to your therapy.
+We also recommend our targeted self-hypnosis MP3 recording for self-esteem as it may complement your therapy sessions.

-Just as everyone has different reasons for low self esteem, everyone responds differently to treatment.
+Just as everyone has different reasons for low self-esteem, everyone responds differently to a treatment.
 Your treatment duration will depend on your circumstances, and on the progress you and your psychotherapist make together.
 We aim to unearth and resolve the root cause rather than merely offering band-aid fixes.
-After a few sessions, your therapist will be better placed to estimate how much more treatment is likely to be indicated.
+After a few sessions, your therapist may be better placed to estimate how much more treatment is likely to be indicated.
 As you progress further, they will work with you to plan to space out your sessions and plan for discontinuation.

 Note: Whilst we will do our best to assist you, we will rely upon your commitment to and participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with this condition, no guarantees of any outcomes can be made.

 8:30am – 5:30am